spi971/beubixelV2/README.md

 # My Portfolio V2

-Build with vite, css, html et a little bit of typescript.
+Build with vite, css, html et a little bit of javascript.